j1000/blog/_posts/2022-10-27-enhanced_cypress_logging.md

 OK this is where things start to get a little non-standard.

-## 5. A Better Way, Part 2: Log Grouping
+## 5. A Better Way, Part 2: Grouping Custom Commands in the Log

 If you observe some Cypress features like `cy.session()` you'll notice that they create a neat little collapsible entry into the Cypress log, like so: